sbecker11/flock-of-postcards/README.md

 ## Development history

-### Features planned
+### Planned features:
-- Bizcards need to smoothly transition to/from focus position
+- Need to ease focal point to bullseye when any cardDiv is selected (or clicked?)
 - Need to add stamp icons to post cards
 - Click on post card to see full-size image in right-side panel
 - Render bizcards as 3D blocks with rounded corners